Ready to take the next step? Here are the steps involved in our application process.

 5. Interview in Madison

 After your application is reviewed, qualified applicants will be invited to an interview in Madison.
-Interview dates this year are:
+We host four interview weekends, typically in October, November, January and February.

 Special arrangements can be made for students unable to attend one of these four dates.